pdwrc/rc-light-controller/USER-GUIDE.md

 #### Sleep animation

+The controller can display a "breathing" animation on some or all lights when the car is stationary.

+The brightness of each channel in sleep mode can be set individually.

 #### Sleep start delay

-This setting controls the time after the last movement before the sleep animation begins.
+This setting controls the time after the last movement or control activity before the sleep animation begins.
 Clicking the primary button will cycle through the following options (0s, 5s, 10s, 30s, and 60s).

+In PWM mode, the delay is timed from the last time steering, throttle or switch input is made via the transmitter.
+In Smart mode, the delay is time from the last control movement, or movement of the car.

 #### Sleep when lights on